-Because the back of this dresser was cardboard, I needed to add some braces in order to attach my bead board.
+I don't know WHY they make dressers out of cardboard, do you?
+Since the back of this dresser WAS cardboard, I needed to add some braces in order to attach my bead board.
 I used 1x’s attached with more pocket hole screws.
 See the middle stile?
 There is that nice sturdy brace behind there to support the length of the seat.

 I was very fortunate that I had enough scrap bead board pieces to complete this repurposed dresser into a bench.
 I used my Ryobi BRAD NAILER to attach all the bead board pieces.